Google Maps renames Senate building to "McCain Senate Office Building"

 Lawmakers are considering a bipartisan proposal to rename a Senate office building after the late Sen. John McCain, but it appears Google Maps beat them to it.
 The online honor appeared Wednesday morning, not long before McCain began lying in state at the Arizona Capitol.

 A search for "McCain Senate Office Building" directed desktop website users to the Russell Senate Office Building in Washington, D.C. — at least temporarily.
 A search for the correct name brings users there, too.
-Earlier Wednesday, Google even showed a sidebar card with details about the building and its apparent new name, but that has since been removed.
+Earlier Wednesday, Google even showed a knowledge graph information card with details about the building and its apparent new name, but that has since been removed.

 It's unclear who actually made the name change.
 Twitter users first pointed it out around 8:45 a.m.
 ET Wednesday, and many began checking to see for themselves.